 MY GIRLFRIEND SAYS I DRINK TOO MUCH

-2) Tell her that with respect to your drinking, you do not have a problem with it.
-If she has a problem with it, then she is the one with the problem.
+2) Tell her that concerning your drinking, you do not have a problem with it.
+If she has a problem with it, she is the one with the situation.
 [She will also love that.
-And it may confuse her, too - which is good.]
+And it may confuse her, too – which is good.]

-3) ) If you think it is possible that the bigger problem is that your girlfriend just talks too much, then please see the other article here entitled, Nine Signs Your Girlfriend Talks Too Much.
+3) ) If you think the bigger problem may be that your girlfriend talks too much, please see the other article entitled Nine Signs Your Girlfriend Talks Too Much.
 You will be able to verify if that is the issue after reading that informative and diagnostic article.

-5) You are absolutely correct that if your girlfriend is not complaining about your drinking, then she will find something else to complain about.
-That's why when you live with someone, I say it can be "imprisoning" because you often have little choice other than to listen to it, at least to some extent.
-Now you could simply try turning up the volume on your TV or home theater, or maybe try some noise-canceling headphones.
-Women don't usually like that approach though.
+5) You are correct that if your girlfriend does not complain about your drinking, she will find something else to complain about.
+When you live with someone, I say it can be “imprisoning” because you often have little choice other than to listen to it, at least to some extent.
+Now you could try turning up the volume on your TV or home theater, or maybe try some noise-canceling headphones.
+Women don’t usually like that approach, though.

-Remember - women complaining is normal and expected behavior ... so you should really only worry about this if she seriously annoys you.
-It's possible that she has reached her shelf life or expiration date with you - and that simply means it is time to trade her in for a newer (younger) model.
-However, if you really love this woman, then you could always try to sit down with her and negotiate something that works out best for both of you (with respect to your drinking).
-Everything depends on how much you love her, and whether you really want to work with her on issues (hers or yours).
-Go pour yourself strong a drink, and consider all of this.
+Remember – women complaining is expected behavior … so you should only worry about this if she seriously annoys you.
+It’s possible that she has reached her shelf life or expiration date with you – and that means it is time to trade her in for a newer (younger) model.
+However, if you love this woman, you could always try to sit down with her and negotiate something that works out best for both of you (to your drinking).
+Everything depends on how much you love her and whether you want to work with her on issues (hers or yours).
+Pour yourself a strong drink, and consider all of this.
 Good luck!